-Also, ironically enough given that the NSA is an arm of the US government, the US itself doesn't have any mandatory date retention laws.
+Also, ironically enough given that the NSA is an arm of the US government, the US itself doesn't have any mandatory data retention laws.

-One of the best VPN providers out there which does not log user's history is Private Internet Access.
+One of the best VPN providers out there which does not log user's history is Mullvad.
 They do not log, or monitor traffic at all!
-Nor do they do not discriminate against any kind of traffic/protocol.
-Cool thing is that you can be 100% bullet-proof anonymous Online with them as they take bitcoin!

 Some other recommendable ones are:

-BT Guard.
-They are based in Canada and also do not log and take bitcoin, do not have any incoming ports monitored, so that they cannot even acknowledge takedown requests from der homeland.
+IVPN.
+They are based in Gibraltar and also do not log and take Cash, Monero and Bitcoin payment options for better anonymity, do not have any incoming ports monitored, so that they cannot even acknowledge takedown requests from the state.

 Use a Live Linux CD/DVD

-Using a so-called Linux-based "Live CD" is a great way to go.
+Using a so-called Linux-based "Live USB" is a great way to go.
 Just write all your saved data to a flash drive and access the Internet from a public WiFi.
-Sine the whole operating system loads into RAM memory, there is nothing written to the machine.
+The whole desktop Linux operating system loads into RAM memory, there is nothing written to the machine.

-Some Linux Live CDs which are especially made to either be used in live-only mode or are made for maximizing anonymity are:
+Some Linux distributions are especially made to either be used in live-only mode and are made for maximizing anonymit:

 Spoofing Your MAC Address

 Every device has a unique hardware identifier known as a MAC address, similar to the VIN number on a car.
 However this can be faked for an added layer of security.
-The above-mentioned TAILS Linux OS has an easy to follow guide on how to spoof your MAC address.
+There are some easy to follow guides on how to spoof your MAC address (Windows).

 Apart from using a VPN, you can also use a proxy to connect.
-There is a huge ongoing list of them at http://www.samair.ru/proxy and more at publicproxyservers.com.
+There is a huge ongoing list of them at Premium Proxy List and more at TechJury.
 Although it is infinitely better to use a VPN because you are guaranteed an encrypted tunnel to connect to the outside, proxies might be a good thing to hide your browsing activities while at work etc. Not all proxies are anonymous, so look for ones that are.

 Secure Your Browser